Menu

 IARU Information Paper 2

-This work in CEPT is used to inform the CEPT preparatory process for WRC23 through the CEPT conference Preparatory Group (CPG).
+This work in ITU‑R is being used to inform the CEPT preparatory process for WRC23 through the CEPT Conference Preparatory Group (CPG).

 Further detailed information on the latest CEPT work can be found through the CEPT web pages.